 Skip to nav Skip to content

-The ENCOURAGE-Diversity Program (Encouraging Cancer & Oncology Undergraduate Research Growth and Engagement) at Moffitt Cancer Center is sponsored by the American Cancer Society and aims to train underrepresented minority undergraduate students in various fields related to cancer research.
-Students will train in the labs of world-renowned cancer research experts for one year starting in the summer.
-In addition to laboratory training, students may also attend seminars, meetings, workshops and various other career development activities during their time at Moffitt.
+The ENCOURAGE Program (Encouraging Cancer & Oncology Undergraduate Research Growth and Engagement) at the H. Lee Moffitt Cancer Center and Research Institute is sponsored by the American Cancer Society.
+The program's aim is to train undergraduate students in various fields related to cancer research.
+Selected students will train in the labs of world-renowned cancer research experts for one year, starting in the summer.
+In addition to laboratory training, students also attend seminars, lab meetings, courses, workshops and various other career development activities during their time at Moffitt.

 Program Requirements:

-Students accepted to the ENCOURAGE-Diversity Program will train full-time during the summer.
+Students accepted to the ENCOURAGE Program will train full-time during the summer.
 Due to this commitment, summer employment and/or enrollment in classes is strongly discouraged.
-ENCOURAGE will continue on a part-time basis through the following academic year.
-Students will receive a $5,000 stipend.
+The program will continue on a part-time basis through the following academic year.
+Students will receive a $6,000 stipend.

-The ENCOURAGE-Diversity Program provides a well-rounded training experience that includes but is not limited to:
+The ENCOURAGE Program provides a well-rounded training experience that includes, but is not limited to:

 • Networking opportunities with Moffitt faculty, staff and fellow trainees